Psychology 101 - General Psychology » Fall 2019 » Module 2 Exam

 B. balance moving toward, away, and against people

-C. move toward people only
+C. move against and away from people

-D. move toward or away from people
+D. move toward people only

 Question #38